autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Does it avoid static objects and dynamic objects?

 This module avoids static (stopped) objects and does not support dynamic (moving) objects avoidance.
-Dynamic objects are coped within the [dynamic obstacle avoidance module](../autoware_behavior_path_dynamic_obstacle_avoidance_module/README.md).
+Dynamic objects are handled within the [dynamic obstacle avoidance module](../autoware_behavior_path_dynamic_obstacle_avoidance_module/README.md).

 #### What type (class) of object would it avoid?

-It avoids car, truck, bus, trailer, bicycle, motorcycle, pedestrian, and unknown objects by default.
+It avoids cars, trucks, buses, trailers, bicycles, motorcycles, pedestrians, and unknown objects by default.
 Details are in the [Target object filtering section](#target-object-filtering).
 The above objects are divided into vehicle type objects and non-vehicle type objects; the target object filtering would differ for vehicle types and non-vehicle types.

--Vehicle type objects: Car, Truck, Bus, Trailer, Motorcycle -Non-vehicle type objects: Pedestrian, Bicycle
+- Vehicle type objects: Car, Truck, Bus, Trailer, Motorcycle
+- Non-vehicle type objects: Pedestrian, Bicycle

 #### How does it judge if it is a target object or not?

-The conditions for vehicle type objects and non-vehicle type objects are different, though the main idea is that static objects on road shoulders within the planned path would be avoided.
+The conditions for vehicle type objects and non-vehicle type objects are different.
+However, the main idea is that static objects on road shoulders within the planned path would be avoided.
-Below are some examples when avoidance path is generated for vehicle type objects.
+Below are some examples when an avoidance path is generated for vehicle type objects.

-- Vehicle stopping on ego lane with pulling over to the side of the road
+- Vehicle stopping on ego lane while pulling over to the side of the road
 - Vehicle stopping on adjacent lane

-For more detail refer to [vehicle type object](#conditions-for-vehicle-type-objects) and [non-vehicle object](#conditions-for-non-vehicle-type-objects).
+For more details refer to [vehicle type object](#conditions-for-vehicle-type-objects) and [non-vehicle object](#conditions-for-non-vehicle-type-objects).

 #### What is an ambiguous target?